 Darmon from the Bohemian Blog visited Arnos Vale Cemetery in 2014 so I’ll leave it to him to explain its foundation and local importance.
 But if you want a good example tombstone tourism?
 Come here and visit.

 Mark invited me down for the weekend and as an awesome photographer, I jumped at the chance.
 Two BFG’s together.

 There’s a fascinating display below the coffee shop; nestled alongside posters showing it operating in its heyday is the bare truth of a working cemetery.
-A catafalque and an old cremator that looks like it appeared in Home Alone.
-Happily a young boy was running around with his dad, fascinated by things like funeral biers.
-If you can fascinate a kid with things like this, top marks.
+A catafalque and an old cremator that looks like it appeared in the first Home Alone film.
+Happily, a young boy was running around with his dad, fascinated by things like funeral biers.
+If you can fascinate a kid with things like this – top marks.

 ‘At its peak Arnos Vale had seven cremation furnaces and held up to 30 cremations per day.
 With several furnaces running at once, conditions in the crematorium could be unpleasant.
 Temperatures reached up to 40 degrees…respiratory problems were a common side effect of the job.’ – info from a display board below the Cafe.